Why does society want this to continue being the story of our Black girls?

 Project DIVA has identified consistent programming, mindset shifts and availability of opportunities as key reasons our girls have maintained a less than 1% teen pregnancy rate, 100% school year completion rate, a 99% graduation rate and a 94% economic literacy increase since the beginning of the program.

-The true success of the program, however, is not found in numbers, but rather in the actions of the girls in the sisterhood.
+The true success of the program, however, is not found in numbers, but rather in the growth of the girls in the sisterhood.

-15 Years Later . . . as Project DIVA International, we are now taking Black girls from the United States, virtually and literally, into other countries exposing them to global and economical mindsets through securing national and international opportunities!
-We are also providing them with investment opportunities in middle and high school so that they are in a flow of managing them before graduating high school.
+16 Years Later . . . as Project DIVA International, we are now taking girls from the United States, virtually and literally, into other countries exposing them to global and economic mindsets through securing national and international connections!
+We are providing them with investment opportunities in middle and high school so that they are in a flow of managing them before graduating high school.
 We are supporting them in opening up small businesses and teaching how to soar above the clouds through our aviation club which is setting a foundation for them to increase the number of Black women in aviation!